NikKowPHP/mi/src/content/book/en/chapters/chapter-6.md

 *   **Use "We" Language.** Replace "you" and "I" with "we."
 This signals "we are in the same tribe, working on the same problem."

 ---
+> ### **Dashboard Update**
+>
+**This is a key moment in your journey.** You have now installed the first half of your Core Duo.
+You have the single most important instrument for building connection.
+Our next chapter will give you the second: the tools for making sure your own message is heard.

+---
+### **Conductor's Challenge: Week 2 Mission**

+You now have the second half of the Foundational Loop.
+Refer to the **30-Day Conductor's Challenge (Appendix C)**.
+Your mission for **Week 2** is to begin practicing The Empathy Loop in low-stakes conversations while continuing your daily breath practice.
+This integration is key to your development as a Conductor.

+---
 ### **Conductor's Practice**

 #### **Toolkit Summary**